 The government may also contact you or your family and friends to try and gather information about you.
 Law enforcement may visit your home or place of employment to ask questions or seize evidence.
 You may also receive a subpoena ordering you to provide documents or testify before a grand jury.

-If you are under federal investigation, it is important to seek legal representation.
+If you are under federal investigation or are facing federal charges, it is important to seek legal representation.
 An experienced criminal defense attorney can help guide you through the process and protect your rights.

 Robert M. Helfend is a federal criminal defense attorney with more than 30 years experience defending wire fraud cases.
 If you or someone you love has been accused of being involved in an online scam, call us today for a free case review – 800-834-6434.